RobertLemmens/youtube-sync/readme.md

 The server status ticks are every 5 second.
 This means every 5 seconds all users are checked for status and are candidate for potential updates.

+If autoplay is on or next is called and there is no more video in the playlist, elevator music will be played.

 Running version can be found at www.youtube-sync.nl
 ## Usage
 ### Developing